yasmine01545/ObjectDetection/README.md

 Evaluate your model.
 Test it with random images and video.
 # Database
+Microsoft's Common Objects in Context dataset (COCO) is the most popular object detection dataset at the moment.
+It is widely used to benchmark the performance of computer vision methods.
 The COCO Dataset
 The MS COCO dataset is a large-scale object detection, segmentation, and captioning dataset published by Microsoft.